 As previously noted, this Master Plan process is intended to follow Approach #2 (Appendix 4, MCEA Manual 2015), in which the appropriate environmental assessment Schedule 'B' projects are identified and the investigations, consultation and documentation sufficiently addresses the requirements for the Schedule 'B' projects identified.
-Therefore, the Master Plan will be finalized at the conclusion of Phases 1 and 2 of the EA process and subsequently circulated via the Notice of Completion which will fulfill the Schedule 'B' project planning requirements.
+As such, the new information received following the issuance of the Notice of Project Initiation was incorporated into the Plan.
+The Master Drainage Plan was presented to Council on May 8th, 2023 and the staff report (i.e., Report Code OP-23-020) and recommendations therein, including the recommendations of the Brooke Basin A3 Outlet Study and Master Plan, were approved.